wzni/paper1005/README.md

 - genbasis_shader_cm.js
   It is used for generationg the CSM basis textures and CSM-Z basis textures in cubemap format.

 ### Files

 - bezier_length.js
   It is used for calculating the motion path of the robot when clicking the floor.

 - g_shader.js
-    It is a file for manipulating the shader files.
+  It is a shader function file for manipulating the shader files.

 - g_vector.js
-    It is a file for manipulating the vector data.
+  It is a vector function file for manipulating the vector data.

 - index.html
   It is the demo.

+- m4.js
+  It is a various 3d math functions file.

 - webgl_demo.png
   It is an illustrative figure of this demo which is shown above.